shahinmnm/Poker-Telegram-Bot/docs/architecture.md

 ## Countdown concurrency guarantees

-The pre-start countdown subsystem coordinates asynchronous Telegram edits across multiple chats.
+The pre-start countdown subsystem coordinates asynchronous Telegram edits through a centralized worker queue.
 The key invariants are:

-- **Single writer per chat:** `_create_countdown_task` stores the running task in `_prestart_countdown_tasks`.  `start_prestart_countdown` replaces the entry only after cancelling the previous task, and `_cancel_prestart_countdown` waits for the task to acknowledge cancellation.
-This prevents overlapping editors from racing to mutate the same Telegram message.
+- **Single writer per chat:** `start_prestart_countdown` schedules updates through `CountdownWorker.schedule_message_update`, which enqueues them in a centralized priority queue.
+The worker processes updates serially, ensuring only one edit per `(chat_id, message_id)` is in flight at a time.
+Cancellation via `cancel_prestart_countdown` immediately removes pending updates from the queue.
-- **Rate-limited updates:** `_throttled_edit_message_text` guards every edit with a per `(chat_id, message_id)` timestamp so the bot never exceeds Telegram's `1 req/sec` guidance while still batching bursts of local updates.
+- **Rate-limited updates:** `schedule_message_update` funnels edits through a debounced worker (`_execute_debounced_update`) so multiple countdown ticks coalesce into a single Telegram edit.
+The debounce window enforces Telegram's `1 req/sec` guidance without dropping the final state.
 - **Monotonic timing:** Countdown math relies on `loop.time()` (monotonic) rather than wall clock time, keeping the remaining seconds stable even if the host's clock jumps forward or backward.